Coverage and Enrolment

 - How do I know whether my employer has enrolled me in an MPF scheme?

-- Apart from the membership certificate, what other documents will I receive from the scheme trustee after I become a scheme member?
+- Apart from the notice of participation, what other documents will I receive from the scheme trustee after I become a scheme member?

 a general description of the scheme, including:

 - the fees and charges payable under the scheme;